 I started taking courses at UCLA.
-For three and a half years, I had drama courses and I did plays in and around California.
-Then I worked with a number of private tutors and coaches, one of them was Bob Parish who was a drama coach and teacher, and also with Jeff Corey.
-So I was very lucky, because I did a number of plays and worked with them, I got busy—luckily.
+For three and a half years, I had drama courses, and I did plays in and around California.
+Then I worked with a number of private tutors and coaches, one of them was Bob Parish, a drama coach and teacher, and also with Jeff Corey.
+So I was very lucky because I did a number of plays and worked with them, I got busy—luckily.
 Then I was offered a ninety-day contract at the Sam Goldwyn studio.
-Farley Granger was under contract for Sam Goldwyn and he was giving them a bad time about money.
-So they signed me, if Farley Granger was giving them a hard time, they’d sign a young actor from UCLA they could cast in all the parts they wanted.
-Eventually, Granger resigned at Goldwyn and they let me go, but what it did for me, is that when Hollywood saw that I had been signed with Goldwyn, every agent in town called me and wanted to handle me as an actor.
+Farley Granger was under contract for Sam Goldwyn, and he was giving them a bad time about money.
+So they signed me; if Farley Granger was giving them a hard time, they’d sign a young actor from UCLA they could cast in all the parts they wanted.
+Eventually, Granger resigned at Goldwyn, and they let me go.
+But what it did for me is that when Hollywood saw that I had been signed with Goldwyn, every agent in town called me and wanted to handle me as an actor.
 So I was able to get a very good and famous artist agency in those days, Charles Feldman was the head of it.
 Cubby [Albert R.] Broccoli was one of the agents, and he handled me for a short time before he left to start producing.
-So sometimes things work out—the casting man at Goldwyn told me this story when I ran into him a year later, what the game was they played.
+Sometimes things work out—the casting man at Goldwyn told me this story when I ran into him a year later, what the game was they played.
 He said, ‘If you had signed, you may have very well made those pictures that Farley Granger did.
 But when he signed, Goldwyn had one male and one female under contract.
 The others he would hire picture by picture.

 What does “Mannix” mean to you, also back then when it was such a successful series shown all over the world?

 “Mannix” was very important to me because it was so successful.
 Period.
 Very often, it was the number one show on television.
 They did a lot of publicity, a lot of promotion.
 I was nominated four times for an Emmy [1970-1973], five times for a Golden Globe [1970-1974, earning a Golden Globe in 1970 as Best Actor in a TV series, category drama], so I was very happy with it.
 I loved the show, I loved doing it, and it had no negatives as far as I was concerned.
 It would have had a negative had I been a person who said, ‘I only want to do motion pictures.’
 But I just wanted to act, I loved acting, and I wanted to be recognized as an actor.
 And “Mannix” certainly did that for me.
-The show itself started a whole new era of detective shows, because this wasn’t the usual cynical private eye à la Humphrey Bogart.
+The show itself started a whole new era of detective shows because this wasn’t the usual cynical private eye à la Humphrey Bogart.
 It was more a show about an all-round normal human being.
-The character of Joe Mannix could be taken advantage of by a pretty face, he could shed a tear on an emotional level, he was very close to his father and his family, so he was more a normal personality with normal behaviour.
-I think that’s a part of why the show was so successful, people could identify with him, both men and women.
+The character of Joe Mannix could be taken advantage of by a pretty face; he could shed a tear on an emotional level.
+He was very close to his father and his family, so he was more a normal personality with normal behavior.
+I think that’s a part of why the show was so successful; people could identify with him, both men and women.
 The audience got emotionally involved with the characters they saw on television.
-So it started a whole new type of action shows, so to speak.
+So it started a whole new type of action shows.

 Were you able to play the character of Joe Mannix the way you wanted it?

 Well, I had a great relationship with the producers.
 There were three very bright people involved with “Mannix.”
-One of them was [producer] Bruce Geller who had also created the series “Mission: Impossible,” and the other two were [producers] Ivan Goff and Ben Roberts who had also written some very successful pictures, such as “White Heat” with James Cagney.
-They were so honest and they made sure the stories were very well written.
-They had great understanding to realize what was good for the portrayal and the character of Mannix.
+One of them was [producer] Bruce Geller, who had also created the series “Mission: Impossible,” and the other two were [producers] Ivan Goff and Ben Roberts, who had also written some very successful pictures, such as “White Heat” with James Cagney.
+They were so honest, and they made sure the stories were very well written.
+They had a great understanding to realize what was good for the portrayal and the character of Mannix.
 We never had any disagreements—which doesn’t happen very often.
 There are always conflicts, you know, but we never had any, so we were very lucky.
-Bruce Geller did have problems with Paramount though, because he didn’t care if it cost more money if it was a benefit to the show, where as the studio constantly wanted to save money and do it as cheaply as possible.
-Geller would always fight, there was even one point when he wasn’t allowed on the studio lot after they had a big disagreement, so he and I were on the phone constantly at night.
-Later on, when I did “Today’s F.B.I.,” I had conflicts with the producer who was a good friend and a terrific guy, but we did not see eye to eye as to how that show should go.
+Bruce Geller did have problems with Paramount, though, because he didn’t care if it cost more money if it benefited the show, whereas the studio constantly wanted to save money and do it as cheaply as possible.
+Geller would always fight; there was even one point when he wasn’t allowed on the studio lot after they had a big disagreement, so he and I were on the phone constantly at night.
+Later on, when I did “Today’s F.B.I.,” I had conflicts with the producer, who was a good friend and a terrific guy, but we did not see eye to eye on how that show should go.
 It wasn’t the same feeling on that show that I had when I was doing “Tightrope” and “Mannix.”
-During “Today’s F.B.I.,” I did not look forward to going to work every day because we were not doing the kind of work that I thought the show should be.
+During “Today’s F.B.I.,” I did not look forward to working every day because we were not doing the kind of work that I thought the show should be.

 Were you aware of the popularity of “Mannix”?
 People were really looking forward to watching the next episode.

 You know, it’s interesting.
 The first couple of years, they would send me out on promotional tours during the weekends.
-The feedback that I got from the public when I went into those different cities, that was incredible.
+The feedback that I got from the public when I went into those different cities, was incredible.
 I was shocked about the impact that television had.
 And every time I went to another city, the ratings went higher.
-So I went to the head of television at Paramount and I said, ‘If you let me go early on Friday evening to promote the show and I’ll come back on Sunday night, can you give me a little late start on Monday morning?
+So I went to the head of television at Paramount, and I said, ‘If you let me go early on Friday evening to promote the show and I’ll come back on Sunday night, can you give me a little late start on Monday morning?
 Because I think I can get “Mannix” to number one.’
 He said, ‘Okay, if you can get this show to number one, Mike, we’re going to get you a nice gift, whatever it might be.’
-So he agreed and I went off for about seven or eight weekends, two or three cities each weekend, doing promotion, radio and TV interviews, things like that.
-Then, it was few days before Christmas, I had to go to the store because we had family coming over.
+So he agreed, and I went off for about seven or eight weekends, two or three cities each weekend, doing promotion, radio and TV interviews, things like that.
+Then—it was few days before Christmas—I had to go to the store because we had family coming over.
 When I got back home, my wife said, ‘Oh, by the way, there’s something in the front driveway.’
-I went out and there was a Maserati with a red ribbon around it.
-That was gift they gave me for getting “Mannix” to number one on the ratings.
+I went out, and there was a Maserati with a red ribbon around it.
+That was a gift they gave me for getting “Mannix” to number one on the ratings.